Adelmonte/snakeC/README.md

 # Warning

-This version of snake is not produced for market.
+This version of snake is not produced for the market.
 It is my exercise in the C language in CentOS - text mode operating system.